sofaspawn/breeze/README.md

 - [ ] retrofy the experience more
 - [ ] add goofy background for the lulz 2000s look
 - [ ] add mouse pointer
+- [ ] make the messages persistent
+- [ ] make the messages appear as bubbles